top of page

 MOTHERLESS CREATIONS: FICTIONS OF ARTIFICIAL LIFE, 1650-1890

-Wendy C. Nielsen's latest project examines motherless creations in American, British, French, and German literature: Pygmalion’s statue, Frankenstein’s creature, homunculi, automata, androids, golems, and steam men.
+Wendy C. Nielsen's most recent book examines motherless creations in American, British, French, and German literature: Pygmalion’s statue, Frankenstein’s creature, homunculi, automata, androids, golems, and steam men.
 This book explains the elimination of maternal characters in Western speculative fiction before 1890.

 If I had to define life in one word . . .
 I would say: Life is creation.